-Pablo Carbonell is Reader in Computational Biology at the ai2 Institute, Universitat Politècnica de València.
+Pablo Carbonell is Talento Fellow Reader in Computational Biology at the AI2 Institute, Universitat Politècnica de València.
 My research interests are in automated design for metabolic engineering and synthetic biology.
 We develop machine learning and automated Design-Build-Test-Learn (DBTL) engineering solutions for sustainable biofoundries.

 Some of my other interests are hiking trails, food, modern past music, fiction, philosophy, and math podcasts.